Burkino Faso 2015 - Coup and Election

 Burkina Faso coup leaders agreed 23 September 2015 to return to their barracks and said they would restore the deposed president to power, signing a deal with the army that apparently defuses a tense standoff sparked by a coup.
 The breakthrough came after marathon talks in Nigeria's Abuja, where West African heads of state had sought to break the impasse fuelled by angry threats on both sides.
 The deal was signed a day after troops entered Burkina's capital of Ouagadougou, turning up the pressure on the elite presidential guards (RSP), who staged the coup.
 The deal was presented to the Mogho Naba, or "king" of Burkina Faso's leading Mossi tribe, in front of the media.

-Presidential Security Regiment [RSP] members launched a coup attempt 16 September 2015.
-The guard was unhappy that the transitional government had barred supporters of former President Blaise Compaore from running in upcoming elections.
+Presidential Security Regiment [RSP] members who launched the coup attempt 16 September 2015 were unhappy that the transitional government had barred supporters of former President Blaise Compaore from running in upcoming elections.
 RSP leader General Gilbert Diendere took power but was forced to step down a few days later after pressure from protesters, the army and the West African bloc ECOWAS.
 Diendere said he regretted the coup attempt.

 Burkina Faso's military said the elite presidential guard behind the coup attempt refused to be disarmed, one of the conditions the junta agreed to in a peace deal with the army.
 The army said the planned disarmament of the guard had reached a "dead end" because soldiers will not give up their weapons and because of "ambiguous behavior" of RSP chief and coup leader General Gilbert Diendere.